xantari/PinCab.Configurator/readme.md

 ![3 Screen Setup](https://github.com/xantari/PinCabScreenConfigurator/raw/master/Screenshots/Screenshot_3ScreensV2.png "3 Screen Setup")

 # TODO
-1. B2S ScreenRes.txt read/write/validation
-2. DMDDevice.ini (DMDExt / VPinMame) read/write/validation
+1. DMDDevice.ini (DMDExt / VPinMame) read/write/validation
-3. UltraDMD / FlexDMD Registry Key read/write/validation
+2. UltraDMD / FlexDMD Registry Key read/write/validation
-4. Add command line switch to actually run the FFMPeg commands to capture video and move the resulting videos to the correct location (depending on front end)
+3. Add command line switch to actually run the FFMPeg commands to capture video and move the resulting videos to the correct location (depending on front end)
-5. VPinMame registry location settings (for those not using DMDExt).
+4. VPinMame registry location settings (for those not using DMDExt).
 	a.
 Option to set Default
 	b.
 Option to update all previously run ROM's
-6. PinUp Popper / Player location settings read/write/validation
+5. PinUp Popper / Player location settings read/write/validation
-7. Create help HTML pages and hookup to the program
+6. Create help HTML pages and hookup to the program
-8. Ensure all the features of the ScreenRes editor exist in program
-9. Add all SetDMD functions to program
+7. Add all SetDMD functions to program
-10. Add a feature that will compare your table list in PinballY / PinballX / Pinup Popper and show you missing and extra media (such as old outdated recordings) for things like Wheels / Backglass / Playfield / Launch Audio / etc.
+8. Add a feature that will compare your table list in PinballY / PinballX / Pinup Popper and show you missing and extra media (such as old outdated recordings) for things like Wheels / Backglass / Playfield / Launch Audio / etc.
-11. P-Roc settings read/write/validation
+9. P-Roc settings read/write/validation
-12. Manual validation output info for Pinball FX2/FX3
+10. Manual validation output info for Pinball FX2/FX3